What Is Real Estate? A Guide To The Industry And How It Works

 As its name suggests, residential real estate is any type of real estate in which people live.
 There are many types of residential real estate, including single-family homes, townhouses, condominiums and multifamily apartment buildings.

 Many people purchase residential real estate for themselves as a place to live.
-But you can treat this type of real estate as an investment, too.
+But you can treat residential real estate as an investment, too.
 You might buy a single-family home, renovate it and then sell it for a higher price.
-You can also buy a single-family home, rent it to tenants – collecting monthly rent checks to help cover the costs of any mortgage payments – and then sell after the property appreciates in value.
+You can also buy a single-family home, rent it to tenants – collecting monthly rent

 Even if you buy residential real estate primarily as a place in which to live, your home might still turn out to be a solid investment if it’s worth more when you sell than when you first purchased it.